[ uh-proo-ver ]

 a person who validates, agrees to, or judges favorably.

-Old English Law. an accomplice to a felony who confesses his or her guilt and gives evidence against his or her confederates.
+Old English Law. an accomplice to a felony who confesses guilt and gives evidence against their confederates.